 Over the weekend, I found these adorable little spice jars, complete with a wooden 1/2 teaspoon.
-Over the years, we have acquired a variety of little jars from craft projects and things I always say I will make or do and it just sits in our “second kitchen.”
+Over the years, I have acquired a variety of little jars from craft projects and things I always say I will make or do and it just sits in my “second kitchen.”
 Yes.
-We have one of those scary basement kitchens.
+I have one of those scary basement kitchens.
 It could use a little sprucing as well as some use.
 And that’s when my crafty little brain went to town.
-We had a bunch of almost out spices that I found while cleaning out the cupboard– the holidays bring more jars (and now we are trying to only purchase ones in glass for their reusability).
+I had a bunch of almost out spices that I found while cleaning out the cupboard– the holidays bring more jars (and now we are trying to only purchase ones in glass for their reusability).
 I try to clean out the cupboard every season– to see what we have, see what we need, and see what can be tossed or combined.
 Spice, in my opinion, doesn’t go bad, but depending on the source can lose its color and flavor over time.

 Sprinkle as you cook!
 Add some to greek yogurt, or sour cream for dips (ranch, especially).
 Create new creations– I’d love to try a veggie one.

 I hope these new creations save time prepping a quick evening meal instead of trying to peruse the spice cabinet.
 It’s one less thing to check off of the brain.

 The possibilities are endless with these reusable jars complete with chalkboard duct tape!
 After our herbs run rampant this summer, I hope to make some new creations with our very own dried varieties.

 NOTE: The chalk marker is not sweaty hand friendly.